austinvoong/honeypot/README.md

 This project implements a dynamic honeypot system using machine learning for active defense, based on research by Zhang and Shi (2023).
 The system uses clustering algorithms (K-means and DBSCAN) to analyze network devices and automatically configure honeypots.

+There are directory specific README files within src and test_environment.

+Sameer use branches mf

+## To-Do
+1. Fully develop the IoT device dataset
+2. Implement the feature analysis module (K-Means)
+3. Create the configuration file generator
+4. Set up the honeypot deployment system
+5. Implement the other feature analysis module (DBSCAN)

 ## Prerequisites

 Before starting, ensure you have the following installed (IMPORTANT!!!):